 Chad is a member of the Economic Community of Central African States (CEMAC), the Community of Sahel-Saharan States, the Grouping G5 of the Sahel, the Lake Chad Basin Commission, member and host of the Multi-National Joint Task Force (in the fight against Boko Haram) and is the designated Chair of the CEMAC.
-On 25 January 2017, South Africa signed a Bilateral Air Services Agreement with Chad.
-South Africa and Chad are currently engaged in finalising an Economic Cooperation Agreement.
+In 2017, South Africa signed a Bilateral Air Services Agreement with Chad.